-In order to inter-compare the performances of different cloud detection algorithms for Proba-V, the European Space Agency (ESA) and the Belgian Science Policy Office (BELSPO) decided to organize a dedicated Round Robin exercise.
+In order to inter-compare the performances of different cloud detection algorithms for Proba-V, ESA and the Belgian Science Policy Office (BELSPO) decided to organise a dedicated Round Robin exercise.

 [RD-1] Lisens, G., P. Kempeneers, F. Fierens, and J. Van Rensbergen.
 Development of Cloud, Snow, and Shadow Masking Algorithms for VEGETATION Imagery.
 Proceedings of Geoscience and Remote Sensing Symposium, IGARSS 2000, Honolulu, HI 2: 834–836.